luann8331/opensage-adk/docs/wiki/user_guide/Setup.md

 ### 4) Configuration

-OpenSage sessions are configured via TOML.
+OpenSage-ADK sessions are configured via TOML.
 You can start from the default config and **override only what you need** (sandboxes, build commands, plugins, etc.).

 When running the web UI, pass your config path: